lucywyman/recipes/drinks/_posts/2015-12-08-mexican-hot-chocolate.md

 ##### #Hot Chocolate:

-1. Add 2 tablespoonspoons of the cocoa mix for every one cup of milk.
+1. Add 2 tablespoons of the cocoa mix for every one cup of milk.
 2. To serve, warm favorite milk in a saucepan over medium heat and stir in hot cocoa mix.
 Serve with whipped cream!